Retreat Talks AvailAble in Retreat Library

 • Is my mind restless and inclining toward negativity?

 If so, take a few deep, relaxing breaths to calm your body, and notice how nice it feels to be at ease.
 Once you feel more aware of your body, allow a few softening breaths through your nose while relaxing your eyelids to relax your frontal lobes.
 As you have been doing during your daily seated meditation, develop a clear comprehension of what it feels like to relax your frontal lobes and notice the effect it has on the number of thoughts in your mind.
+This simple act of taking a few softening breaths will withdraw your awareness from your intellectual mind and bring awareness more deeply into your body, therefore grounding of awareness.

 How to do it.

-As in Meditation Skill 01, the key to being mindful of your body in daily life is not to try to be mindful of your body in daily life.
-'Trying' will take you in the opposite direction, as your mind will see mindfulness as something else it has to do, with another problem to solve.
+As in Skill 01, the key to being mindful of your body in daily life is not to try to be mindful of your body in daily life.
+'Trying' will take you in the opposite direction, as your mind will see mindfulness as something else it has to do with another problem to solve.
+It is important to make being mindful during the day something enjoyable for your mind to do rather, than another job to complete.

 This is done by: